 Why is Cyprus so important to America’s foreign policy?

-Recently, a large deposit of natural gas has been discovered off of Cyprus’s shores.
-An American company, Noble Energy, is leading the exploration of that natural resource.
-Turkey has threatened to send its warships into the area to prevent Cyprus (and Noble Energy) from undertaking the project.
+Over the past several years, large deposits of natural gas has been discovered off of Cyprus’s shores.
+An American company, Noble Energy, is leading the exploitation of the first confirmed field (Aphrodite).
+Recently Exxon (another American company), ENI and Total were granted licenses to conduct further exploration in Cyprus’ Exclusive Economic Zone (EEZ).
+This exploration will of that natural resource is occurring adjacent to the massive finds made in 2016 in Egypt’s EEZ.
+Turkey has sent warships to harass exploration and exploitation in Cyprus’ EEZ and threatened to do so again.
 For America’s national security and for its economic interest, Turkey’s occupation of and threats against Cyprus must end.

 Back to top